Introduction

 Develop a Due Diligence Checklist

-Create a comprehensive checklist tailored to your industry and specific needs.
+Create a comprehensive checklist on how to conduct vendor due diligence as an importer in 2025 tailored to your industry and specific needs.
 This will serve as a roadmap for your investigation and ensure you don’t overlook critical areas.

 We have provided a Due Diligence checklist below that you can customize to make your own.